Tommy Hanlon Jr.

-Tommy Hanlon Jr. (14 August 1923 - 11 October 2003) was an American-born actor, comedian, television host and circus ringmaster, notable for his career in Australia after emigrating there in 1959, where he became a Gold Logie-award-winning media personality, in 1962.
-Hanlon was notable for his early television appearances on daytime television and as host of the Australian version of United States game show It Could Be You.
+Tommy Hanlon Jr. (14 August 1923 - 11 October 2003) was an American-born actor, comedian, magician, television host and circus ringmaster.
+He was notable for his career in Australia after emigrating there in 1959, where he became a Gold Logie-award-winning media personality in 1962.
+Hanlon was notable for his early television appearances on daytime television and as a host of the Australian version of United States game show It Could Be You.

 Biography

 Early life

 He was born Tommy Gene Thomason in Parkersburg, West Virginia in 1923, to vaudeville performers Homer Emmons Thomason (whose stage name was "Tommy Hanlon") and Ruth Dorothy Manning.
 He appeared in his parents' act at the age of four, and later took the stage name Tommy Hanlon Jr. after his father's stage name.

 Professional career

 Hanlon first appeared on his own as a magician as a teenager and was an entertainer for the rest of his life.
-After two years with Orson Welles' Mercury Theatre in Los Angeles in the 1940s, and appearing on stage alongside W.C.
-Fields, he came to Australia in 1959, first as a club act, then appearing on television.
+As chief stage assistant, he collaborated with Orson Welles in The Mercury Wonder Show (1943) and the 1944 film Follow the Boys.
+After appearing on stage with W. C. Fields, Hanlon came to Australia in 1959, first as a club act, then appearing on television.

 Hanlon became a major TV celebrity in Australia in the early 1960s, especially as host of the popular daytime program "It Could Be You" on the Nine Network, operating out of the GTV-9 studios in Melbourne.
 The program was a mixture of game show, human interest and humour.
 It featured tearful reunions of long separated families or friends.
 He typically closed each program sitting on a stool with a social commentary presented as a Letter from Mom.

 After GTV-9 purchased radio station 3AK in April 1961, all GTV-9 personalities were expected to present programs on the new acquisition.
 Hanlon hosted a Saturday morning show with Jack Little as his sidekick.